monoclex/StringDB/README.md

 # StringDB
-StringDB is a fast, powerful, resource light DB for strings only.
+StringDB is a fast, powerful, lightweight archival-style DB that uses mainly (you guessed it!) strings.

 # Why?
 I was unsatisfied.
 LiteDB was too resouce hungry, and took up too much space for my liking.